jaustinford/elise/files/docs/conventions.md

     do_something_else
     ```

- - when using conditionals that only have one line commands, the command is included on the previous line along with the condition and there are no empty lines
+ - when using conditionals that only assign one line variables, the command is included on the previous line along with the condition and there are no empty lines
     ```
     if [ "$var" == 'value_1' ]; then something='something_1'
     elif [ "$var" == 'value_2' ]; then something='something_2'
     fi
     ```

- - when using conditionals that check for multiple conditions, each condition is broken out to new line using the unix `\` and indented however many spaces needed to align it with the previous condition, except when the condition has only one command, which is then printed on one line and has no empty lines
+ - when using conditionals that check for multiple conditions, each condition is broken out to new line using the unix `\` and indented however many spaces needed to align it with the previous condition, except when the condition has only one command assigning a variable, which is then printed on one line and has no empty lines
     ```
     if [ "$var_1" == 'value_1' ] && \
        [ "$var_2" == 'value_2' ]; then
         echo 'something'
-        do_something

     elif [ "$var_1" == 'value_3' ] && \
          [ "$var_2" == 'value_4' ]; then
          echo 'something else'
-         do_something_else

     fi
     ```
     ```
-    if [ "$var_1" == 'value_1' ] && [ "$var_2" == 'value_2' ]; then echo 'something'
+    if [ "$var_1" == 'value_1' ] && [ "$var_2" == 'value_2' ]; then var='something'
-    elif [ "$var_1" == 'value_3' ] && [ "$var_2" == 'value_4' ]; then echo 'something else'
+    elif [ "$var_1" == 'value_3' ] && [ "$var_2" == 'value_4' ]; then var='something else'
     fi
     ```